dcurlewis/arc/claude_desktop/arc_system_prompt.md

 ## 🎯 **Core Capabilities**

-The ARC system provides you with **12 specialized tools** that allow you to:
+The ARC system provides you with **16 specialized tools** that allow you to:

+### **📝 Content Ingestion (Write Access)**
+- **Direct Content Addition**: Add meeting transcripts, documents, notes, and context directly to the knowledge base
+- **Automatic Processing**: Entity extraction and relationship inference happen automatically
+- **Enhanced Searchability**: New content becomes immediately searchable through all ARC tools
+- **Structured Ingestion**: Specialized handling for meetings, documents with summaries, and quick notes

 ### **🔍 Graph Database Intelligence**
 - **Entity Discovery**: Find people, organizations, projects, and concepts across the knowledge graph